HannaLAguilar/TV_Script_RNN/README.md

 The dataset was composed of scripts from the Seinfeld TV show.

+The project involves:

+* Text processing, normalize and cleaning text:
+   * You can use the functions in `helpers.py` to preprocessing data and save it.
+   * `problem_unittests.py` is a collection of functions which serves to test our model.
+* Train model: LSTM algorithm
+* Generate new script

 ### Hyperparameters

 Setting the hyperparameters is an important part in a deep learning project.
 The two most important parameters that control the model are `hidden_dim` and  `n_layers`.
 The `n_layers` paramater usually takes either 2 or 3.
 In this project it was set as 2.
 For `hidden_dim`, the most common values are 128, 256 or 512.